Arthur, King of Time and Space Arthur, King of Time and Space

 When are you going to offer swag?

 I hope to eventually offer print collections of the cartoons despite their low resolution.
 Some browsing at Lulu.com in 2006 made me much more optimistic that this will eventually happen.
-At the moment I'm thinking of best-of collections every five years.
+As of the latest update date at the top of this page, I mean to wait till the end of the regular run and look into putting out a best-of volume or set of volumes.

 When are you going to offer an RSS feed?